Hosting and bandwidth provided by MacHost.

 Also see: Apple Cinema Displays.

-Also see: How do you upgrade the hard drives in the Mac Pro?
-How many drives of what type are supported?
+Also see: How do you upgrade the hard drives in the Mac Pro to SSDs?
+What SSD options are available?
+Which SSD configuration provides the fastest performance?

 6X DL "SuperDrive" None

-Details: Apple reports that this "16X" double layer DVD+R DL/DVD±RW/CD-RW SuperDrive "writes DVD-R discs at up to 16x speed, writes DVD+R DL discs at up to 6x speed, reads DVDs at up to 16x speed, writes CD-R and CD-RW discs at up to 24x speed, [and] reads CDs at up to 32x speed."
+Details: Apple reports that this PATA "16X" double layer DVD+R DL/DVD±RW/CD-RW SuperDrive "writes DVD-R discs at up to 16x speed, writes DVD+R DL discs at up to 6x speed, reads DVDs at up to 16x speed, writes CD-R and CD-RW discs at up to 24x speed, [and] reads CDs at up to 32x speed."

 None Gigabit (x2)